dnstwister/dnstwister/README.md

 # Licence

-I am using dnstwist as an unmodified submodule, with all its licencing in there.
+I am using dnstwist as an unmodified Git submodule, with all its licensing in there.
 I hope that is appropriate.
 If not, please let me know.